 Yes, your home oxygen funding will continue for up to 30 days after you enter the hospital.
 Your funding will be placed on hold if you are hospitalized for more than 30 days.
 However, if your hospital stay lasts for more than 90 days, you will be discharged/released from the Home Oxygen Services Program.

-The Department of Health and Wellness, Continuing Care Division has created policies and monitoring standards to ensure that there is a consistent quality of care for those who need services outside of the hospital, in their home, or in the community.
+The Department of Seniors and Long-term Care has created policies and monitoring standards to ensure that there is a consistent quality of care for those who need services outside of the hospital, in their home, or in the community.

 Visit Policies and Standards page.